cpp-tutor/learnmoderncpp-tutorial/02-variables-scopes-and-namespaces.md

 **Experiment**

 * Make up some variable assignments from various literals.
-Use `auto`, and output the variables using `cout`.
+Use `auto`, and output the variables using `print()`.
 See if the output is what you expected.

 * Alter your assignments to specify the correct type instead of `auto`, such as `long long`.
 Check the tables above if you're not sure, and use uniform initialization.
-Try to avoid always using the biggest types `long long` and `long double` as this may not be optimal in terms of memory and performance footprint.
+Try to avoid automatically using the biggest types `long long` and `long double` regardless of the value/calculation, as this may not be optimal in terms of memory footprint and performance.

 ## Local and global scopes